coostdocs/codoc/content/en/co/flag.md

 ### Generate config file

-- `mkconf` is a flag defined internally in co/flag, which is a switch for automatically generating config file.
+- `mkconf` is a flag defined internally in coost, which is a switch for automatically generating config file.
 - You can use `-mkconf` to generate a config file in command line.

 ```bash